Where else in rural Minnesota can young dancers interact with dance professionals on a frequent basis? Reif Dance is the place!

 In 2011, Reif Dance entered into a partnership with James Sewell Ballet.
 This unique partnership has given our students access to incredible opportunities for learning, performing, and personal development.

 Each year starts with James Sewell Ballet dancers teaching our Summer Intensive.
 As the year goes on, our Reif Dance Company and Reif Dance Jr. Company travel to James Sewell Studios in Minneapolis for weekend Master Classes and arts field trips.
 As part of these field trips, our students have experienced not only dance performances, but theater performances at the Guthrie, Jungle Theater, and Children’s Theater, as well as visits to the Walker and Minneapolis Institute of Art.
-In the Spring, these students perform in the JSB Tek Box at the Cowles Center for Dance in Minneapolis as part of James Sewell’s Ballet Works performance.
-The JSB Company also spends a week in Grand Rapids each season teaching classes at Reif Dance and performing at the Reif Center.
+Members of James Sewell Ballet come up every week to teach our students Ballet as well as Contemporary and Classical Partnering.
 James Sewell, founder and Artistic Director of the James Sewell Ballet Company, serves as Artistic Adviser for the Reif Dance program, providing insight for the program’s direction and development.